 As an administrative VA, you need to pull information from various sources and compile it all in one place.
 Some of your tasks can include collecting information from research articles, company reports, etc. You’ll also need to organize this information so your client can easily navigate it.
 Whether an Excel spreadsheet or a Google document, you ensure that your client can easily find the information they’re looking for.

 A virtual administrative assistant’s duties may vary from job to job, but they include scheduling, organizing, and managing client information.
 Whether you work full- or part time, you can telecommute, making the job incredibly flexible.
-Click here if you’d like to know more about the benefits of working as a nearshore virtual assistant with Cápita Works.
+Read more about the benefits of working as a nearshore virtual assistant with Cápita Works.